-- Identify the atomic and electronic structure of elements, given their mass and atomic numbers. - Balance chemical equations and perform calculations relating mass, concentration and molar quantity. - Describe the various types of bonding that occur within matter, and rationalise the bonding in simple molecules. - Explain the concept of acids and bases, and perform calculations involving acids, bases and buffer solutions. - Predict structure of amino acids at given pH.
-Rationalise acid-base behaviour of amino acids. - Identify various classes of simple organic compounds and isomers of compounds, and name representative molecules from such classes of compounds. - Demonstrate knowledge of the role and importance of chemical reactions in selected areas of biology and environmental science.
+- Identify the atomic and electronic structure of elements, given their mass and atomic numbers. - Balance chemical equations and perform calculations relating mass, concentration and molar quantity. - Describe the various types of bonding that occur within matter, and rationalise the bonding in simple molecules. - Explain the concept of acids and bases, and perform calculations involving acids, bases and buffer solutions. - Describe the various forms of radioactive decay and determine decay constants and half-lives of decay processes both mathematically and graphically. - Explain the behaviour of gases, liquids and solids. - Identify various classes of simple organic compounds and isomers of compounds, and name representative molecules from such classes of compounds. - Demonstrate knowledge of the role and importance of chemical reactions in selected areas of biology and environmental science.